omidvaramin/HP/README.md

 We use the tweets ID from Clickbait challenge 2017 (https://zenodo.org/record/5530410) dataset to crawl the information regarding the tweets from Twitter. <br />
 The post_text and target_paragraphs fields were derived from the clickbait challenge dataset but the rest of the fields were obtained from Twitter.
-The description of the fields is as following:
+The description of the fields is as following:<br />
 | Field | Description |
 | :---         | :---      |
 | ID | a unique Tweet identification number     |